 The Agency and the City entered into an intergovernmental agreement that requires the Agency to repay the City for all contract expenses related to the completion of the Urban Renewal Feasibility Study and the Urban Renewal Plan and Report.
 The agreement provides for a five-year repayment schedule.
 Interest accrues at the rate earned by the Local Government Investment Pool plus one percent.
-The Agency paid principal of \$5,000 during the year ended June 30, 2018.
-The remaining balance will be repaid in 2019 as follows:
+The Agency paid the remaining balance in fiscal year 2019, thus leaving no obligation for future periods.